ThePrimeagen/michaelbpaulson.github.io/_posts/unity/2016-12-27-xbox-controller-setup.markdown

 ### Demo
 Here is a simple demo app that will use the xbox controller values to color a black piece of material.
 There are no buttons considered here.

+ *Warning, this seems to work on desktop, but website seems to be goofed for the moment.*